 Poland's primary industries include automotive manufacturing, food processing, banking and construction.
 However, expats working in Poland will most likely find opportunities in areas that have seen recent growth, including IT, finance, human relations, business services and management.

-As a huge proportion of the population speaks Polish, there's also a pronounced shortage of native English speakers.
-As a result, there are still many English teaching jobs in Poland, and in many cases, these positions pay more than a position in a large company with upward mobility.
+As most of the population speaks Polish, there's also a significant shortage of native English speakers.
+As a result, there are many English teaching jobs in Poland, and in many cases, these positions pay more than a position in a large company with upward mobility.

 What's more, foreign investment is filtering into Poland and this influx of capital comes with future plans for corporates and multinationals to set up operations in the country.
-The country itself is also looking to privatise more infrastructure, like the energy sector, shipbuilding and even the postal market.
+The country itself is also looking to privatise more infrastructure, such as the energy sector, shipbuilding and even the postal market.

-That being said, working in Poland as an expat is still not the easiest of tasks.
+That being said, working in Poland as an expat still isn't straightforward.
 Inefficient local bureaucracy frustrates job creation and can prevent competition.
-Furthermore, as a result of a history of repeated foreign violation, Polish sentiment toward expat businesspeople can be cautious.
-In order to succeed, it's vital for expats to build relationships based on trust and respect.
+And, as a result of a history of repeated foreign violations, Polish sentiment toward expat businesspeople can be cautious.
+It's vital for expats to build relationships based on trust and respect to succeed in Poland.
 The Polish-English language barrier can also be a source of much misunderstanding.